“We are stewards of a life altering experience you will remember for years to come and at GSS, we take that responsibility seriously”

 We hunt only Cape Buffalo bulls of 12 years and older as well as barren Cape Buffalo cows.
 A lot of people ask how you determine the age of a Buffalo.
 Well, there are quite a few things to look at to determine the age:

-- The face of the animal says a lot, old bulls usually have a lot of #f2f2f2 markings on the face, they will also have a rounded nose (Roman nose) and a well-developed dewlap under the chin.
+- The face of the animal says a lot, old bulls usually have a lot of facial markings, they will also have a rounded nose (Roman nose) and a well-developed dewlap under the chin.

 - Body size is very important.
-For an unexperienced hunter it is hard to tell if a Buffalo has a really big body especially if the animal is on his own.
+For an inexperienced hunter it is hard to tell if a Buffalo has a really big body especially if the animal is on his own.

 “I will not let a client shoot a buffalo if the buffalo is not an old animal, this is where the ethical aspect comes in.
-A nine or 10-year-old Cape Buffalo bull might have a hard boss, but he is not old,” Graham explains.
+I will not let any client shoot a buffalo with soft bosses,” Graham explains.

 TESTIMONIAL: This Cape Buffalo Cow Hunt in South Africa Offers Hair-raising Excitement